-Volvo Cars strategically invests in and initiates partnerships to create cloud-based solutions, and the slippery road warning is the first safety feature in the Volvo cloud.
-The development of sophisticated communication via the mobile network is part of the companyâ€™s aim to offer customers a fully-connected experience.
+In addition, the Norwegian Public Roads Administration will conduct an independent assessment of the system to identify additional uses for the data in aiding future winter road maintenance.
+Volvo Cars strategically invests in and initiates partnerships to create cloud-based solutions.
+The hazard-light and slippery-road alerts are the first safety features in the Volvo cloud.
+The development of sophisticated communication via the mobile network is part of the companyâ€™s aim to offer customers a fully connected experience.